graphicsmini/507_project3/ReadME.md

       - Avengers: Infinity War by Anthony Russo - 8.5
       - Toy Story by John Lasseter - 8.3
       - La La Land by Damien Chazelle - 8
+    - **This page is generated based on the template 'all_movies.html' in the templates directory.**

 ### HOW TO RUN (IN LOCAL COMPUTER)